driesvints/dotfiles/apps/readme.md

 ### 1Password

 Most of 1Password gets synced with iCloud.
-The only thing left to do is add teams.
-We're not gonna list here which ones :speak_no_evil:
+The only thing left to do is to add teams.
+We're not gonna list which ones :speak_no_evil:

 ### PhpStorm